 Quick start

-- Enter width in millimeters.
+- Enter the section width in millimeters.
+In 225/60R16, the width is 225.

-- Enter aspect ratio as a percent.
+- Enter the aspect ratio as a percent.
+In 225/60R16, the sidewall height is 60% of the width.

-- Enter wheel diameter in inches.
+- Enter the wheel diameter in inches.
+In 225/60R16, the tire fits a 16 inch wheel.

 Best uses

-- Decode a metric tire size.
+- Decode a metric tire size such as 225/60R16.

-- Estimate revolutions per mile.
+- Estimate tire diameter, sidewall height, circumference, and revs per mile.

 What this calculator is solving